-Misting systems can effectively reduce mosquito populations.
+Misting systems or fogging can effectively reduce mosquito populations.
 Spraying insecticides into the environment may harm other insects, so they should only be used when really needed.

 Wear long-sleeved shirts, trousers, socks, and even netting for your head.
 You can also wear repellent-treated clothing.
 Treat any uncovered area with repellent, and pay special attention to your feet and ankles.
 Some mosquitoes prefer this area of your body.

 Mosquito Traps and Bug Zappers

 Buy a mosquito trap.
 These require on-going maintenance and expense.
 They can catch many mosquitoes, but you will probably need other protection forms as they won’t eliminate all mosquitoes.